-This article shows you how to add a new user account and manage accounts in Dundas BI.
+This article shows you how to add a new user account and manage accounts.
 Only administrators have permission to manage accounts.

 A group can contain user accounts and also other groups, making it easy to apply permissions to many users at once instead of setting permissions for each account individually.